citp/privacy-policy-historical/e/ev/evo/evosite.co.uk.md

-> *The following text is extracted and transformed from the evosite.co.uk privacy policy that was archived on 2008-12-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081217125907id_/http%3A//www.evosite.co.uk/139/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the evosite.co.uk privacy policy that was archived on 2009-06-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090619144529id_/http%3A//www.evosite.co.uk/139/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Professional web design company UK.
-Affordable UK website designers
+# Professional web design company UK.
+Affordable UK website designers - Privacy Policy

 ### Statement of Intent